 - The student is responsible for informing SSD of any changes in a regularly scheduled assignment.

 - The interpreter is there to serve the class…professor, the Deaf student and the other students.

-- The interpreter’s role is to facilitate communication between the hearing impaired student and the hearing persons in his/her educational environment.
-Interpreter services are provided to make the hearing impaired student equal, not more than equal, to his or her hearing peers.
+- The interpreter’s role is to facilitate communication between the Deaf student and the hearing persons in his/her educational environment.
+Interpreter services are provided to make the Deaf student equal, not more than equal, to his or her hearing peers.
 The student will be allowed to succeed or fail on his or her own, without the interference of the interpreter.

 - The interpreter cannot participate in class.